isomerpages/moe-fuhuapri/index.md

           description: Get updates on FHPS
           url: https://www.fuhuapri.moe.edu.sg/highlights/announcements/
   - infobar:
-      title: "Insights into the World Beyond School "
+      title: Insights into the World Beyond School
       subtitle: 2 November 2023 - Announcement
-      description: "Our students’ strengths and interests could shape their career choices, the types of transferable skills that employers look for and resilience at work. "
+      description: Our students’ strengths and interests could shape their career choices, the types of transferable skills that employers look for and resilience at work.
       button: Announcement
       url: https://www.fuhuapri.moe.edu.sg/highlights/announcements/
 ---